 While checking my crockeries for serving the cold Mousse I was in a dilemma with the choice of the bowl as usual and suddenly decided to make some edible Cups with Chocolate to serve my Mousse and my idea clicked!
 These Cups worked as a positive catalyst for my mango dessert; my little one was amazed by the look of the Mango Mousse in Chocolate Cups!
 In fact, Hubby was also praising my fancy Chocolate cups filled with Mango Mousse!

-I was planning to make Chocolate Cup from sometime and found it really easy to make Chocolate Cups.
-I first saw these cups in Facebook Food Group CAL few months back and then Bowl prepared using Balloons was a hit in Master Chef India.
-I did some R&D in YouTube and found these cups can be prepared either using Silicone or Paper Cupcake Liners or by using simple Plastic Cups.
+I was planning to make Chocolate Cup from some time and found it really easy to make Chocolate Cups.
+I first saw these cups in Facebook Food Group CAL a few months back and then Bowl prepared using Balloons was a hit in Master Chef India.
+After some R&D on YouTube, I found these cups can be prepared either using Silicone or Paper Cupcake Liners or by using simple Plastic Cups.
 I have used my Silicone Cup Cake liners for making those and found that it is not at all difficult to make Chocolate Cups.